 Success of the campaign:

 The campaign was a great success, based on reports to date and personal observation.
 The meetings were all very well attended.
 The speakers, despite the great effort of speaking four or five times, had an enthusiastic reception, and were given new energy for their difficult work.
-Special thanks is due to speakers from outside the Gau, whose confident and capable work showed selfless work.
+Special thanks is due to speakers from outside the Gau, whose confident and capable work showed selfless dedication.

 Experiences and conclusions: